ethereum-pocr/whitepaper/whitepaper.md

 Proof of Stake is indeed a huge progress, yet there is no incentive for the nodes to optimize their energy consumption and use computing hardware that search for sustainability.

-This whitepaper proposes a design for a new consensus that intends to incentivize the operators of nodes to select the best possible setup to run their system and enter into a competition for continuous improvement of their hardware, not only for the energy consumption but also in the ecological impact of the full lifecycle of the infrastructure they choose to use while producing the same service as an Ethereum public blockchain.
+This whitepaper proposes a design for a new consensus that intends to incentivize the operators of nodes to select the best possible ITsetup to run their system and enter into a competition for continuous improvement of their hardware, not only for the energy consumption but also in the ecological impact of the full lifecycle of the infrastructure they choose to use while producing the same service as an Ethereum public blockchain.

 **We call this consensus the `Proof of Carbon Reduction` or `PoCR`.**